tldr-pages/tldr/pages/common/pipwin.md

 `pipwin uninstall {{package_name}}`

-- Download only (to special directory if provided):
+- Download only (to a specific directory if provided):

 `pipwin download -d {{path/to/directory}} {{package_name}}`